Starting a record label isn’t a totally crazy idea.

 Think carefully about your social media presence too.
 How will you present your label on Instagram and Bandcamp versus on Twitter or other platforms like TikTok and even Facebook?

-It’s also recommended to build your own custom website—especially since this is a blank slate that you can turn into anything you want.
+It’s also recommended to build your own custom website with an e-commerce aspect—this is a blank slate that you can turn into anything you want aesthetically and it’s the place where fans will purchase your products.

 Be creative and make your brand a special, unique and memorable entity!